samsmith-MSFT/AzDnsSecurityPolicyLab/FILE_OVERVIEW.md

-# Azure DNS Security Policy & Private Resolver Lab - File Overview
+# Azure DNS Private Resolver Lab - File Overview

-This document provides a comprehensive overview of all files in the Azure DNS Security Policy & Private Resolver Lab, including their purpose, functionality, and relationships.
+This document provides a comprehensive overview of all files in the Azure DNS Private Resolver Lab, including their purpose, functionality, and relationships.

 ## 📁 Complete File Structure